VIRTUE: Visual-Interactive Text-Image Universal Embedder: SCaR Details

 \subsection{Additional SCaR Statistics}

 We further analyze the composition of SCaR to better understand its benchmark characteristics.
+Tab. \ref{tab:scar-agreement} presents the inter-annotator agreement and the number of dropped samples in the SCaR evaluation set.
+The high agreement score indicates that the two independent annotators were highly consistent in the dataset inspection process.
+After inspection, we removed approximately 11\% of the samples: 7.7\% were flagged by both annotators, and an additional 3.1\% were flagged by either annotator.

-Fig. \ref{fig:detailed-scar-statistics} summarizes detailed statistics, including word clouds, annotation counts, and image distributions for both the training and evaluation splits.
+Fig. \ref{fig:detailed-scar-statistics} summarizes detailed statistics including word clouds, annotation counts, and image distributions for both the training and evaluation splits.
 Attributed to the creative and diverse instruction collection process described in Sec. \ref{sec:scar-collection-pipeline}, we observe that the word frequency distributions of ground-truth and negative captions are closely aligned across splits, suggesting that the benchmark is not dominated by a small set of frequent words.
 Moreover, both image- and annotation-level distributions reveal that COCO-Stuff and VisualGenome contribute the largest proportions of samples, reflecting their broad coverage of scenes and object relationships.
 Fig.~\ref{fig:scar-length-individual} illustrates the sentence length distributions of ground-truth and negative captions across the five datasets in SCaR.
 Overall, the two distributions are closely aligned, indicating that the synthesized negative captions generated by GPT-4V preserve similar linguistic complexity to the ground-truth annotations rather than introducing trivial artifacts.
 We also observe slightly heavier tails in the negative caption distributions, suggesting greater variability in sentence length.
 This property enhances the linguistic diversity within SCaR while maintaining a comparable level of difficulty, thereby preventing models from exploiting superficial cues such as caption length.